mouryadipesh1606-oss/Kanak-Snacks-Web/README.md

 ## 🔐 Admin Access

-Only authorized users can access the admin panel.
+- Only authorized users can access the admin panel
-First registered user becomes the main admin.
+- First registered user becomes the main admin

 ---